 Who is responsible for maintenance and cleaning of my bin?

 As with all of the other regular collection services we provide, you're responsible for cleaning your bins to the standard that you need.
-If your bin becomes damaged, there is no charge for replacement.
+If your bin becomes damaged, there's no charge for replacement.

 My bin is broken what should I do?

-If your bin breaks or is lost during the course of collections, contact us so that we can arrange for delivery of a replacement.
+If your bin breaks or is lost during the course of collections, use our online form so that we can arrange for the delivery of a replacement.

 If your property does not have space for a garden waste bin, but you do still have a garden and wish to dispose of your waste, you can purchase a pack of 20 garden waste bags for £15.
 Unlike collections using the garden waste wheeled bin, you'll need to book a collection, via our website, each time you wish to leave a bag or bags out for collection.
 The bags will be collected with the next weekly scheduled collection for that area.

 You may also take your garden waste to the Household Reuse and Recycling Centre at Devon Street SE15.
-You may also want to buy a compost bin for your garden, which is available at a subsidised rate via our website.
+You may also want to buy a compost bin for your garden, which is available at a subsidised rate via our compost at home page.

 I have received an error message when going through the website what should I do?